7 things to know about reDesignED

 07 | What expertise do we provide?

-Education Design Research (EDR)
+Education design research (EDR)

 reDesignED provides expertise in learning outcomes assessment in both disciplinary learning outcomes as well as higher-order skills.
-Through the power of learning management systems, we gather learning outcomes data on the implementation of our EDR initiatives to advance local goals.
+Through the power of learning management systems, we gather learning outcomes data on the implementation of our initiatives to advance local goals.
 Our expertise in learning outcomes assessment generates reliable data for our stakeholders, informs policy design and/or implementations while also advancing theoretical knowledge about learning.

 Multimodal delivery